Arjun-SC31/data-512-homework_2/README.md

 It is suggested to take into account the frequency of your requests.
 Too many requests or a high rate of requests may lead to temporary blocking.
 I encountered this issue, and did not get ORES scores for about half the article_titles until I altered my approach as above.
+I could not get ORES scores for a few articles.
+The log file containing the article information for said articles is available, named "Log - ORES Scores Not Received.csv"

 ## Research Implications: